Fun Boy Three (album)

 The Fun Boy Three is the debut album by English new wave pop band the Fun Boy Three, a band consisting of three ex-members of the UK ska band the Specials: Terry Hall, Neville Staples and Lynval Golding.
 It was released in 1982 by Chrysalis Records and was re-released in 1999 by EMI as Fame.
 Several songs on the album feature backing vocals by the female pop trio Bananarama.
-Three singles were released from the album: "The Lunatics (Have Taken Over the Asylum)", "It Aint What You Do (It's the Way That You Do It)", and a remix (with overdubbed horns) of "The Telephone Always Rings".
+Three singles were released from the album: "The Lunatics (Have Taken Over the Asylum)", "It Ain’t What You Do (It's the Way That You Do It)", and a remix (with overdubbed horns) of "The Telephone Always Rings".

 "The Lunatics (Have Taken Over the Asylum)" reached No. 20 in the UK Singles Chart in November 1981 and spent 12 weeks in the Top 100.
-"It Aint What You Do (It's the Way That You Do It)" reached No. 4 and spent 7 weeks in the Top 40.
+"It Ain't What You Do (It's the Way That You Do It)" reached No. 4 and spent 7 weeks in the Top 40.